discord-jda/JDA-Website/docs/setup/eclipse.md

         compileJava.options.encoding = "UTF-8"
         ```

-        1. On kotlin dsl use `maven("https://m2.dv8tion.net/releases")` instead
+        1. On Kotlin DSL use `maven("https://m2.dv8tion.net/releases")` instead

     9. Adjust the version of JDA you want to use (see dependencies-section of file) and fill in your Main-Class as soon as you have one (the one containing your `public static void main(String[] args)` method)
     10. Save the file and do the following: *Right click your project > Gradle > Refresh All*